joybio/multiPrime/README.md

 Scripts and pipelines provided in this repository aid to design multiplex PCR primer and return a minimal primerset for multi-PCR.
 It contains all scripts to allow a self-assembled processing and additionally provides pipeline scripts that run the entire processing automatically.

+We have provided a video tutorial at [here](https://figshare.com/articles/media/Installation_video_of_multiPrime/23904159) to assist you with the installation and usage of multiPrime.

 # Why multiPrime

 1) MultiPrime is a user-friendly and one-step tool for designing tNGS primer sets (cluster-specific primers or ultra multiplex PCR).